Kenny2github/skule-bylaws/manuals/president-manual.md

    1. Checks in with the [VP Academic][vpa] on any Faculty Council strategy, if applicable
    1. Attends the Faculty Council Executive Committee meeting along with the [VP Academic][vpa]
    1. Attends the Faculty Council meeting along with the [VP Academic][vpa]
-1. In **October** of their term, the President attends the Annual General Meeting and presents a mid-term report to the Accountability Meeting along with the other Officers.
+1. In **October** of their term, the President:
+   1. Attends the Annual General Meeting along with the other Officers
+   1. Presents a mid-term report to the Accountability Meeting along with the other Officers
+   1. Submits proof to the Ombudsperson of completion of Sexual Violence Prevention and Response training along with the other Officers
 1. In **November** of their term, the President:
    1. Shows face at the traditional Skule™ Remembrance Day ceremonies along with the other Officers, and lays the EngSoc wreath at The Soldiers' Tower during the University ceremonies
    1. Attends a pre-meeting with other student representatives of the SEF Committee
    1. Attends the Fall SEF Committee meeting
+   1. Attends the Fall Meet & Greet along with the other Officers
-1. In **December** of their term, the President shows face at the traditional Skule™ ceremonies for the National Day of Remembrance and Action on Violence Against Women.
+1. In **December** of their term, the President shows face at the traditional Skule™ ceremonies for the National Day of Remembrance and Action on Violence Against Women, along with the other Officers.
 1. In **January** of their term, the President:
-   1. Shows face at Godiva Week events and assists the Blue & Gold Committee with them where requested
+   1. Shows face at Godiva Week events and assists the Blue & Gold Committee with them where requested, along with the other Officers
    1. Attends [Cannonball](cannonball-manual.md) (for free) along with the other Officers and possibly gives a speech there if requested by the Director
    1. Attends the EngSoc table at Winter Clubs Fair during Godiva Week along with the other Officers
    1. Chairs the hiring committee for the Orientation Chair
    1. Gives speeches at the [Iron Pin Ceremonies][ipd]
    1. May, depending on the will and budget of the [External Relations Director][erd], attend the CFES Canadian Engineering Leadership Conference (CELC) with them
+   1. Begins identifying and encouraging potential Officer candidates to run in the Officer elections
 1. In **February** of their term, the President:
    1. Submits the Presidential blurb to the [Skulebook](skulebook-manual.md)
    1. May, depending on the will and budget of the [External Relations Director][erd], attend the ESSCO Conference on Advocacy & Leadership in Engineering (CALE) with them